 - March to May: Jackets, jumpers and sports coats, woolen jackets, long sleeve shirts.

 - June to August: T-shirts, short sleeve shirts, skirts, sandals and rain gear.

-September to November: Jackets, jumpers and sports coats, wooden jackets, long sleeve shirts.
+- September to November: Jackets, jumpers and sports coats, woolen jackets, long sleeve shirts.

-December to February: Overcoat, really warm seaters and lined coats, gloves and beanies.
+- December to February: Overcoat, really warm sneakers and lined coats, gloves and beanies.

 I found a lot of men stared at me because I look so different to what they’re used to seeing, which made me really uncomfortable.
 This meant I mostly wore clothes that covered me up, like jeans and long skirts, and tended to avoid anything with straps.
 I also wore a hat every day so I could hide my face when the staring got to be too much for me.